Caio-Nogueira/caio-nogueira.github.io/content/pages/about.md

 ---

 # I'm Caio
-Currently working as backend sodtware engineer at [Losch Digital Lab](https://loschdigitallab.lu/).
+Currently working as backend software engineer at [Losch Digital Lab](https://loschdigitallab.lu/).
 My work is focused on maintaining a large codebase and adding new features to the platform.
 I am usually looking for new ways to improve developer experience always on the lookout for new tools and technologies that can help me to achieve that.

 I'm passionate about technology and I love to learn new things.
 I'm always looking for new challenges and opportunities to grow.
 Besides my professional work, I also carry out personal projects that help me to improve my skills and knowledge.